architect/arc.codes/src/views/docs/en/:tutorials/beyond-hello-world.md

 npm i @architect/functions
 ```

+### HTTP handlers

 Now the fun part: some function code!

 Each tab below contains a function's `index.js` file and demonstrates some simple functionality for each HTTP endpoint.
 Inline comments explain the basics.
-This is not intended to be a full implementation (though, it does work!), but should serve as an outline; see Caveats below.
+This is not intended to be a full implementation (though, it does work!), but should serve as an outline; see Final Notes below.

 <arc-viewer default-tab="get-menu/">
 <div slot=contents>